BrandonMaz962/blockBreaker/README.md

 A simple block breaking game where the user moves a bar using the left and right arrow keys to bouce a ball that destorys the blocks it comes into contact with.
 This game was developed for personal and educational use and is not for redistribution.
-All audio and image files and not original but were pulled from OpenGameArt.
+All audio and image files are not original but were pulled from OpenGameArt.

 Credits & Licencing:
 bar.png -